runtimeverification/k/k-distribution/k-tutorial/1_basic/08_literate_programming/README.md

 principle, namely, that K allows you to control which selectors get included in your K definition.
 This is done by means of the `--md-selector` flag to `kompile`.
-This flag accepts a **Markdown selector expression**, which you can essentially think of as a kind of boolean algebra over Markdown selectors.
+This flag accepts a **Markdown selector expression**, which you can essentially think of as a kind of Boolean algebra over Markdown selectors.
 Each selector becomes an atom, and you can combine these atoms via the `&`, `|`, `!`, and `()` operators.